circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 ## Google Cloud

-Before deploying to Google Cloud, ensure that you have authenticated the `gcloud` command line tool.
-To do that, you can read the [Authenticating Google Cloud Platform]({{ site.baseurl }}/2.0/google-auth/) document.
+Before deploying to Google Cloud Platform, you will have to authorize the Google Cloud SDK by following the [Authorizing the Google Cloud SDK]({{ site.baseurl }}/2.0/google-auth/) document.

 In addition, ensure that the Google Cloud SDK is installed in your primary container so that `gcloud` and all of the necessary tools for manipulating Kubernetes resources are at your disposal inside your deployment script/commands.
 See the [Deploying to Google Container Engine]({{ site.baseurl }}/2.0/google-container-engine/) document for details.